 - Education (Careers Guidance in Schools) Act 2022.
-Our school will secure independent careers guidance from year 7. - As an academy in England, we're now required to provide and publish careers guidance
+Our school will secure independent careers guidance available to all students with guidance increasing in KS4. - As an academy in England, we're now required to provide and publish careers guidance

 The above guidance requires that schools publish information about their careers programme on their website.
 This policy includes this information and shows how our school complies with this requirement.